Three remarkable animals were named to the 2021 IVMA Animal Hall of Fame

-The IVMA and Merck Animal Health named three wonderful animals as the recipients of the 2017 Animal Hall of Fame awards for their bravery, companionship and professional contributions to people and the community.
-Sixty-one animals from across Iowa have been inducted into the Animal Hall of Fame since its inception 19 years ago, including dogs, cats and horses.
+The IVMA and Merck Animal Health named three wonderful animals as the recipients of the 2021 Animal Hall of Fame awards for their bravery, companionship and professional contributions to people and the community.
+Over 70 animals from across Iowa have been inducted into the Animal Hall of Fame since its inception 23 years ago, including dogs, cats and horses.
 The awards were given in three categories: Companion, Hero and Professional.

 Companion Animal Hall of Fame Recipient

 Nominating Veterinarian: Dr. Skye Doerscher, Risius Family Veterinary Services